 These services are funded with Medicaid (also known as a “Medicaid Waiver”) and State funds, and are available for eligible adults and children in Colorado.
 Services within each type of program are available to eligible, enrolled individuals based upon the identification and prioritization of individual needs.
 Services to address the identified needs are purchased from approved businesses and Program Approved Service Agencies, using Program funds available and as authorized through the individual’s Plan.
 For more information regarding the services funded through various programs that you are interested in, please review the programs and services offered through TRE.

 There are numerous Provider Approved Service Agencies (PASAs) and/or businesses who may deliver services you are interested in receiving.
 TRE staff cannot tell you which providers to use, only make referrals.
 A list of all local and statewide providers can be found here.
+Interested in becoming a PASA?
+If so, click on this link to access the Letter of Intent to receive an application from the Colorado Department of Health and Environment.

 APPLY FOR SERVICESTo complete this process we will need the following: